qPCR4vir/myNana/docs/Doxigen/Doxigen-source/02-Getting Started.md

 ![Figure.
 The Monty Hall Problem.](MontyHall.jpg)

-Let’s start creating this application.
+Let's start creating this application.
 First we are going to design architecture for the application.
 As we saw in figure 3.1, the application needs a form, a label and three buttons.

 	1 #include <nana/gui/wvl.hpp>